A Commonwealth prize recognising the most impactful innovations in sustainable development has been launched by the Secretary-General.

 The competition is open to Commonwealth citizens and Commonwealth country-based organisations, including those in public, private or civil society sectors.

-Nominations, including self-nominations, can be made via an online platform from 5 November to 31 January 2021.
+The application deadline for the Secretary General’s Innovation Awards for Sustainable Development has been extended to 28th February 2021.
+Nominations, including self-nominations, can be made via an online platform from 5 November to 28th February 2021.

 Women and young people are especially encouraged to apply.